-- they are mainly concerned with working with youths (under 19 years of age), or - Operate premises wholly or mainly used as a museum, along with any premises that are ancillary to that use, or - O provide community facilities in village halls and community centres, or would otherwise qualify for 100% - O discretionary rates relief as a club, society or other organisation that does not have a licence to sell alcohol, is not conducted for profit and is used mainly for recreational purposes.
+- they are mainly concerned with working with youths (under 19 years of age), or - Operate premises wholly or mainly used as a museum, along with any premises that are ancillary to that use, or - provide community facilities in village halls and community centres, or would otherwise qualify for 100% - 2 discretionary rates relief as a club, society or other organisation that does not have a licence to sell alcohol, is not conducted for profit and is used mainly for recreational purposes.

 - Operate a foodbank

-- Triancial Institution registered with the Financial Institution registered with the Financial Conduct Authority and whose charitable objects include the prevention or relief of financial hardship through the provision of affordable personal loans to financially excluded individuals.
+- 2 are a Community Development Financial Institution registered with the Financial Conduct Authority and whose charitable objects include the prevention or relief of financial hardship through the provision of affordable personal loans to financially excluded individuals.

-- Ocitizens Advice Bureau West Lothian
+- O Citizens Advice Bureau West Lothian